 The brand also follows up with an on-brand message which encourages their visitors to confirm their subscription and use the coupon.

 The double opt-in ensures that people who subscribe to Urban Southern certainly want to get their emails.

 On the homepage, Purplle shows a widget which includes four codes that any customer can use to earn the offer.
 The widget is placed at the strategic location to make sure visitors always see it before they scroll the page.

-Creating popups to boost conversion rate like how the above brands did is trouble-free.
+Creating popups to boost conversion rates like how the above brands did is trouble-free.
 Professional tools like SiteKit will give you a helping hand.